top of page

 A natural boulder or rock wall can also double as a seating area for overflow seating in a patio or pool deck area, and also around fire pits.
 This seating wall can also be used as a sort of “ledge” around gardens or other landscaped areas.

-Front Yard Entryways
+1. Front Yard Entryways

 Drive up to a home with a well-designed landscape using natural stone boulders is a show-stopper.
 It can amp your home’s curb appeal to enormous levels.
 Although, designing your entryway with large boulders and rocks can be tricky if they are not incorporated into your front yard properly.
 If your stone boulders are too small or just randomly dropped around your landscaping haphazardly, you may not be taking advantage of their full design potential.
 Read on to learn some tips and ideas for creating stunning hardscapes using natural stone boulders.

-Don't be Afraid to Go BIG
+Don't Be Afraid to Go Big!

 Large natural stone boulder walls